 Memory is allocated at the SQL Server level, so all the DBs will share the entire load.
-Max memory should be close the maximum available on the server.
+The max memory should be close to the maximum available on the server.

 To assure that masking jobs will perform at an optimum level.